Recieve a call from our psychologists in the next 30 mins to understand your treatment options better

 Bipolar disorder affects approximately 46 million people worldwide and is the sixth leading cause of disability in the world.
 However, it is important to note that due to the lack of psychiatric infrastructure the number of cases is vastly underreported.
+Sadly, even though bipolar disorder affects millions of people worldwide, our society has not seemed to accept it.
+They are more concerned about what others will say; instead of considering mental issues like any other health ailment.
+Most people wave off this order by saying that it is just mood swings.
+Mental issues like bipolar disorders are hard to detect as it is; society’s disapproval forces people to hide their condition.

 Bipolar disorder is a group of mood disorders that involves serious mood swings between extreme mood states.
-The key characteristic graphs fall in-between episodes of mania (high mood) and depression (low mood).
+The key characteristic graphs fall in between episodes of mania (high mood) and depression (low mood).
 They experience this for a period of a few hours to months.

 An individual who suffers from bipolar disorder encounters mood swings so intense, that it starts interfering with their productivity, behavior, personal relationships, and other daily functions of life.
 The patterns and duration of these changes can vary from person to person, but the overall experience of the highs of mania and the lows of depression are extreme.